 Indiana State Library: Genealogy Collection

-Click on Databases in the site index at the left and scroll down to Indiana State Library Databases to search indexes to marriages, deaths, biographies and newspapers.
-Indiana Memory has digitized images of county histories, oral histories, plat books, city directories, photographs, newspapers, yearbooks and more.
-Climb the VINE database for Indiana local history and vital records from libraries, historical societies and genealogical societies.
+Click on Databases in the site index at the left and scroll down to Indiana State Library Databases to search indexes to marriages, biographies and newspapers.
+Click on the link to access Indiana Memory’s more than 330,000 digitized images, including county histories, oral histories, plat books, city directories, photographs, newspapers, yearbooks and more.
+Click on the VINE database to search Indiana local history and vital records, censuses and church records from libraries, historical societies and genealogical societies.

 Kentucky Digital Library

-Search digital images of more than a million items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories and pictures.
+Search digital images of more than a million items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories, pictures and yearbooks.

-Click on Locate Historical Records to search a vital records index covering death records (mostly 1804-1963), birth records (mostly 1790-1913) and Orleans Parish marriages (1831-1969).
+Click on Locate Historical Records to search indexes to death records (mostly 1804-1964), birth records (mostly 1790-1914) and Orleans parish marriages (1831-1964).
 Other online databases cover passenger lists from January to July 1851 and Confederate pension applications.

-Chris Dunham’s site has extensive resources for researching your ancestry in the Pine Tree State, including indexes to vital records, obituaries, passenger lists, military records and court records.
-Use the First Name and Last Name boxes at the top of any page to search all the files at once.
+This site’s extensive resources for researching your ancestry in the Pine Tree State include indexes to vital records, obituaries, passenger lists, military records and court records.
+Use the First and Last Name boxes at the top of any page to search all the files at once.

 Maryland State Archives

-Search indexes to birth, marriage and death records (1841-1910), plus an in-progress index to passengers arriving in Boston between 1848 and 1891.
-The Archives Collection includes church, town, Indian and maritime records from 1629 to 1799.
+Search indexes to birth, marriage and death records (1841-1910), plus an index, in progress, to passengers arriving in Boston between 1848 and 1891.
+The Archives Collection Database includes church, town, Indian and maritime records from 1629 to 1799.

-This growing site has more than a million digitized records, including death records (1897-1920), state census records (1827-1894), Civil War service records, letters, diaries, photographs and plat maps.
+This growing site has more than a million digitized records, including death records (1897-1939), state census records (1827-1894), Civil War service records, oral histories, photographs and plat maps.
 Click on Advanced Search to select one or more collections to search.

-Search a database that covers 1.4 million birth, marriage and cemetery records from the Iron Range, plus alien registrations, naturalization records and obituaries from across Minnesota.
-You can order a copy of a record for $10.
+The Genealogy Database covers more than 1.4 million records, including birth, marriage and cemetery records from the Iron Range, plus alien registrations, naturalization records and obituaries from across Minnesota.
+Order a copy of a record for $10.

 Minnesota Historical Society